Bill Selman

 William G. Selman (born c.
-1939) is a retired head coach of men's college, university and professional ice hockey teams.
+1939) is a Canadian retired head coach of men's college, university and professional ice hockey teams.

 Career

-Bill Selman was a three year letterman for the North Dakota Fighting Sioux, winning a national title with the team in his senior season.
+Bill Selman was a three-year letterman for the North Dakota Fighting Sioux, winning a national title with the team in his senior season.
 After two seasons as an assistant in Grand Forks Selman became the third consecutive assistant coach to be promoted to head coach of the Sioux in 1966.
 Selman led North Dakota to two conference tournament titles in each of his first two seasons, finishing as runners up in 1968.
 After only two years Selman left his alma mater to take over at Minnesota–Duluth.
 Two seasons later Selman once again changed universities, this time leading the new Division I program at Saint Louis.